-The drinking water plant is now 26 years old and has functioned amazingly well for those years.
+The drinking water plant is now 26years old and has functioned amazingly well for those years.
 The well system is much older.
 With age this brings increased challenges as many critical components of the plant and well system are close to or have exceeded their useful service lives.
-This, with an ever increasing demand, and greater expectation water quality in performance monitoring and standards by the Oregon Health Authority meant it was time to make improvements to the two facilities.
+This, with an ever increasing demand, and greater expectation in quality monitorina water and performance standards by the Oregon Health Authority meant it was time to make improvements to the two facilities.
 With these items pending the City has completed a significant upgrade of the Treatment facilities in the last year.
-Both Wells and Treatment Plant have seen many significant improvements to their automated valves systems, treatment computer processes, controls. electrical and metering.
+Both Wells and Treatment Plant have seen many significant improvements to their automated valves systems, treatment processes, computer controls, electrical and metering.
 With ever increasing testing and process control monitoring requirements, the need for a high level of advanced staff training has occurred throughout the upgrading process and continues today.